spacecowboy/NotePad/documents/TUTORIAL.md

   * if you type, you get suggestions. click on one to open that note
 * the hamburger menu `☰` which can open the drawer menu on the left
 * the 3 dots menu `⋮` which has many options
+  * "Sync" forces an update of the files on the SD card
   * archive opens the "deleted tasks page", also called "note archive"
   * "clear completed" can delete all tasks marked as completed from the current list only
   * "settings" opens the app preferences page